Medication features

 If any of these symptoms feel very intense, seek emergency medical care.

-Rarely, people experience a severe allergic reaction to this medication.
-Symptoms include:
+Rarely do people experience a severe allergic reaction to this medication.
+However, it’s important to know what to look out for.
+Severe allergic reaction symptoms include:

 - Wheezing or spluttering